 - Don’t take pictures of other visitors

 People visit the cemetery to pay respect to the dead and remember the memories they left behind.
 Don’t intentionally take pictures of them especially if you don’t have permission.
-You never know whether they are done grieving or not.
-It is utterly rude to butt in at times like this.

 Cemetery Photography: Final Thoughts